maxhuffy/Highlight-All/README.md

-# pdf-bulk-highlighter
+# PDF-Highlight-All

-Simple Python script with GUI to highlight all words within multiple PDF files.
+Allows you to highlight all instances of a word within a PDF file in any color.